vladopajic/go-test-coverage/README.md

 go tool cover -html=cover.out -o=cover.html
 ```

-## Sponsor this project
+## Support the Project

-This project is offered free of charge.
-However, if you are using `go-test-coverage` in a for-profit organization or have switched from a paid coverage reporting service, please consider [sponsoring the project](https://github.com/sponsors/vladopajic).
-Your support helps maintain and improve it!
+`go-test-coverage` is freely available for all users.
+If your organization benefits from this tool, especially if you’ve transitioned from a paid coverage service, consider [sponsoring the project](https://github.com/sponsors/vladopajic).
+Your sponsorship will help sustain development, introduce new features, and maintain high-quality support.
+Every contribution directly impacts the future growth and stability of this project.

 ## Contribution